 The Relationship Between Language and Culture Explained

-The same goes with language and culture.
-To fully appreciate a language, you need to understand the culture of the people who speak it—they’re intrinsically connected.
+To fully learn and appreciate a language, you need to understand the culture of the people who speak it.

 Learning about different cultures helps us approach languages with new insight.
 It allows us to delve deeper into the meaning of words and expressions and helps us feel more connected to each other.

-Now that you’ve answered the question, “what language should I learn?” read on and, hopefully, when you’re done you’ll have a new appreciation for the language (or languages) you’re currently studying as well as the culture it stems from, or maybe even your own culture.
-Like I said, it’s all connected.
+Here, we’ll explore the relationship between language and culture and, hopefully, when you’re done you’ll have a new appreciation for the language (or languages) you’re currently studying as well as the culture it stems from.

 What Does Language Have to Do with Culture?

-To answer that question, let’s think about the purpose of language.
+To answer this question, let’s think about the purpose of language.

-Simply put, language allows us to express our thoughts and feelings, it allows us to communicate and share knowledge with one another.
+Language allows us to express our thoughts and feelings as well as communicate and share knowledge with one another.